jmulet/piworld-ts-server/README.md

 ### About:

 This is the starting seed for a web application based on nodejs express and typescript.
+Both, server and client, are fully written in typescript.
-Those of you that love spring framework will find a very similar workflow.
 We start defining the model entities with typescript decorators, build entity repositories and services and, finally, routes are defined through controller classes.

 The project includes the following features: